 Christian De Vos is an advocacy officer for the Open Society Justice Initiative, based in the London office.
 He engages in advocacy across the Justice Initiative’s areas of work, with a particular focus on national-level implementation of human rights judgments.

-Prior to joining the Justice Initiative, De Vos worked as a human rights advocate, attorney and researcher for organizations including Amnesty International, the Human Sciences Research Council, the United States Institute of Peace, and the War Crimes Research Office.
-He previously served as a law clerk with the United States Court of Appeals for the Second Circuit’s Office of Legal Affairs and, most recently, he was a PhD researcher at Leiden University’s Grotius Centre for International Legal Studies, where he taught and conducted research in the areas of international criminal law and transitional justice.
+De Vos has worked as a human rights advocate, attorney, and researcher for organizations including Amnesty International, the Human Sciences Research Council, the United States Institute of Peace, and the War Crimes Research Office.
+He previously served as a law clerk with the United States Court of Appeals for the Second Circuit’s Office of Legal Affairs and, before joining the Justice Initiative, he was a PhD researcher at Leiden University’s Grotius Centre for International Legal Studies, where he taught and conducted research in the areas of international criminal law and transitional justice.

 As a consultant for the Open Society Justice Initiative, he co-authored From Judgment to Justice, a report on the implementation of human rights judgments, as well as a companion report, From Rights to Remedies.
 Presently, he co-chairs the American Society of International Law’s Rule of Law and Transitional Justice Interest Group.